CONGREGATION HISTORY

 OF SERVICE

-On September 22, 2013 the Lytle congregation officially celebrated 65 years of service and worship to the glory of God with a special service, fellowship luncheon and trip down memory lane presentation.
+On September 22, 2013, the Lytle congregation officially celebrated 65 years of service and worship to the glory of God with a special service, fellowship luncheon and a trip down memory lane presentation.
 Many former members and relatives of founding members were able to attend and share recollections of their time in Lytle.
 It was a wonderful and uplifting time of being with fellow brothers and sisters in Christ and worshiping God.

 We look forward to many more years of service and worship in Lytle and the surrounding area and pray that God blesses our efforts to reach and evangelize all those in need of a Savoir.
 Our fervent desire is the same as the apostle Paul’s: “I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people — for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness.
 This is good, and pleases God our Savior, who wants all people to be saved and to come to a knowledge of the truth.
 For there is one God and one mediator between God and mankind, the man Christ Jesus, who gave himself as a ransom for all people.
 This has now been witnessed to at the proper time.
-And for this purpose I was appointed a herald and an apostle — I am telling the truth, I am not lying—and a true and faithful teacher of the Gentiles” (1 Timothy 2:1-7 [NIV]).
+And for this purpose I was appointed a herald and an apostle — I am telling the truth, I am not lying — and a true and faithful teacher of the Gentiles” (1 Timothy 2:1-7 [NIV]).

 CELEBRATING